History of Halifax, Nova Scotia: Napoleonic Wars

-Halifax Impressment Riot
+Halifax Impressment Riot (1805)

 The Royal Navy's manning problems in Nova Scotia peaked in 1805.
 Warships were short-handed from high desertion rates, and naval captains were handicapped in filling those vacancies by provincial impressment regulations.
 Desperate for sailors, the Royal Navy pressed them all over the North Atlantic region in 1805, from Halifax and Charlottetown to Saint John and Quebec City.
 In early May, Vice Admiral Andrew Mitchell sent press gangs from several warships into downtown Halifax.
 They conscripted men first and asked questions later, rounding up dozens of potential recruits.

 The breaking point came in October 1805, when Vice Admiral Mitchell allowed press gangs from HMS Cleopatra to storm the streets of Halifax armed with bayonets, sparking a major riot in which one man was killed and several others were injured.
 Wentworth lashed out at the admiral for sparking urban unrest and breaking provincial impressment laws, and his government exploited this violent episode to put even tighter restrictions of recruiting in Nova Scotia.

 Stemming from impressment disturbances, civil-naval relations deteriorated in Nova Scotia from 1805 to the War of 1812.
 HMS Whiting was in Liverpool for only about a week, but it terrified the small town the entire time and naval impressment remained a serious threat to sailors along the South Shore.
 After leaving Liverpool, Whiting terrorized Shelburne by pressing inhabitants, breaking into homes, and forcing more than a dozen families to live in the forest to avoid further harassment.

-War of 1812
+War of 1812 (1812-1815)

 Though the Duke left in 1800, the city's prosperity continued to grow throughout the Napoleonic Wars and the War of 1812.
-While the Royal Navy squadron based in Halifax was small at the beginning of the Napoleonic Wars, it grew to a large size by the War of 1812 and ensured that Halifax was never attacked.
+While the Royal Navy squadron based in Halifax was small at the beginning of the Napoleonic Wars, it grew to a large size by the War of 1812, fought between the United States and Great Britain, and ensured that Halifax was never attacked.
 The Naval Yard in Halifax expanded to become a major base for the Royal Navy and while its main task was supply and refit, it also built several smaller warships including the namesake HMS Halifax in 1806.